-Ideal Locations for Magnetic Separators and Metal Detectors in a Vegetable Processing Plant
+Magnetic Separators & Metal Detectors in Vegetable Processing Plant

 Processed vegetables are a vital part of the food chain.
 Tens of thousands of bags of pre-cut carrots and freshly prepared kale are bought in supermarkets daily.
 Frozen vegetables have been very popular since Clarence Birdseye invented the quick freezing method in 1924.
 Also, often-unnoticed processed vegetables are present in many everyday food items such as tinned soup, baby food, sauces, and ready-made meals.
 Vegetable processing plants are vitally important to the food manufacturing industry.